 Studies show that as well as treating some of these symptoms, HRT can also help to reduce your risk of bone fractures linked to thinning of the bones (osteoporosis) and may also lower the risk of coronary heart disease.
 On the other hand, taking HRT may increase your likelihood of having a stroke or a blood clot in the leg (venous thrombosis).
 There is no evidence that HRT has any effect on the risk of diabetes or dementia.

 This new report confirms the link between HRT and the risk of breast cancer.
 It also suggests that this risk is a bit higher than first thought, is related to how long a woman takes HRT, and that it may continue for at least ten years after stopping treatment (1).

 Guidelines produced by the National Institute for Health and Care Excellence (2) recognize the wide variability in the range and severity of symptoms experienced by women as they go through the menopause, and therefore strongly advise doctors to adopt an individualized and patient-centered approach when giving advice about treatment.

-These guidelines advise that as well as considering HRT, your doctor may also suggest taking other drugs to reduce your symptoms, recommend cognitive-behavioral therapy or the use of herbal preparations such as black cohosh and St. John’s wort (if appropriate).
+These guidelines advise that as well as considering HRT, your doctor may also suggest taking other drugs to reduce your symptoms, recommend cognitive-behavioral therapy or the use of herbal preparations such as Black Cohosh (Cimicifuga racemosa) and St. John’s wort (Hypericum perforatum) (if appropriate).

 We would always recommend that if you have any concerns about the availability or suitability of your current treatment, you should arrange to discuss this with your healthcare professional as soon as possible.